Disposal of Radioactive Waste at Hanford

 As with any permitted disposal facility, the Hanford Site must implement additional requirements under its permit with the State of Washington.
 In particular, the Hanford Site performs physical and/or chemical screening of a portion of the waste sent to its disposal units.
 Physical screening consists of nondestructive examination or visual inspection of the waste.
 Chemical screening consists of fingerprint chemical analyses.

 Hanford's Waste Analysis Plan requires screening of nearly all waste streams.
 Certain types of waste, such as macroencapsulated debris, may be difficult or impossible to screen after treatment.
 In cases where a treated waste will be difficult to screen, alternate screening arrangements must be made, such as screening at the generator's or treater's facility.
 As a result, it is extremely important that sites that plan to ship waste for disposal at the Hanford Site obtain approval to ensure that screening can be performed prior to beginning treatment.
 The best way to obtain approval is to submit a Waste Profile Sheet prior to treatment (understanding that additional LDR data must be provided subsequent to treatment).
-Verification requirements will be identified on the Waste Profile Sheet approval documentation.
 Failure to obtain approval of a Waste Profile Sheet before treatment could result in waste that cannot be disposed at the Hanford Site.